rinfrnndz/iag.impact/README.md

 # iag-impact
-This website if for IAG program activities online registration
+This website is for IAG program activities, participants can register online through this website and can also evaluate.